sethvincent/sdv/templates/README.md

 ## Conduct

-It is important that this project contributes to a friendly, safe, and welcoming environment for all.
+It's important that this project contributes to a friendly, safe, and welcoming environment for all, particularly for folks that are historically underrepresented in technology.
 Read this project's [code of conduct](CONDUCT.md)

-## Changelog
+## Change log

 Read about the changes to this project in [CHANGELOG.md](CHANGELOG.md).
 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).